 - Asymmetrical sole increases power and distance with less loft of the driver

 One of the best low driver loft clubs on the market is the TaylorMade SIM MAX.
-Featuring a collection of innovative features, the SIM MAX offers exceptional launch angle, the ability to improve your attack angle, and several loft options with the adjustable sleeve.
+Featuring a collection of innovative features, the SIM MAX offers an exceptional launch angle, the ability to improve your attack angle, and several loft options with the adjustable sleeve.

 The SIM MAX comes with three different driver loft options starting with 9 degrees through 12 degrees, but the sleeve can add or subtract another degree of loft.
 The driver’s shaft is sturdy and up for hard swingers who drive the ball over 300 yards.